Nathan-Handy/HandyDash/README.md

 * Browser based tree view UI, with in-built browser zoom options.
 * Single click to zoom to any individual node (useful when browser zoom is set to a low value in order to display many nodes).
 * Expand and collapse button for each parent node.
+* Move Node feature.
+Activated via the control bar on each node.
+* Compact View feature.
+Activated via the root node control bar, this shows a compact view for healthy nodes.
 * UI options for spacing between parent and child nodes, and horizontal or vertical display of child nodes.
 * Automatic polling of all HTTP targets at 1 minute intervals.
 * Automatic refresh of browser UI at 1 minute intervals.
 * HTTP check automatically follows 30X redirects and conducts checks against the target location.
 * Logging of all failures to the console UI, containing local and UTC time that each failure occurred.
-* Multi-threaded checks, ensuring slow response / failure of one node does not block the check of others.
+Enabled by default via the 'ConsoleLoggingEnabled' setting, with 'Error', 'Warn', or 'Verbose' being valid 'ConsoleLoggingLevel' values.
+* Ability to execute node checks in serial or parallel.
+Controlled via the appsettings.json file, via the 'RunChecksInParallel' setting, that is set to false by default.
+* Ability to set a proxy server for HandyDash to use, when undertaking HTTP checks.
+Controlled via the appsettings.json file, via the 'ProxyOverride' setting.
 * Runs on local URL http://127.0.0.1:55480, with port configurable via "Urls" setting in appsettings.json.
 * All monitor configurations are persisted to a single portable JSON file 'handydash-configuration.json', located under the wwwroot folder.
 * Cross platform support, including Windows, Linux, and macOS (please enquire about further platforms).